 Anyone who has ever dropped a child off for school in the morning, driven through a school zone at the start of the day, or simply remembers their own school commute knows just how chaotic it can be.
 Throughout Arizona, there are more than one million students in over 2,200 schools.
-All of these children have to commute to their school in one way or another, and none of the available methods are without risk.
+All of these children have to commute to their school in one way or another and none of the available methods are without risk of an auto accident.

 Some children live near enough to walk or bike to school, and they must contend with the traffic of buses and parents dropping off other students.
 These kids and drivers are at risk of being involved in a pedestrian auto accident, a bus accident, a rear end accident, and backing up accidents in school parking lots.
 With a better understanding of the risks, hopefully everyone can do their part to prevent school commute auto accidents.

 Minimizing the Risks Associated with School Bus Riders

 The National Highway Traffic Safety Association reports that school bus riders are 50 times safer than children who are dropped off by cars.
 This is because school buses have been specifically designed for the improved safety of the children on board.
 Even so, with around 450 thousand school buses on the road in the US, there are still fatal accidents.
 Each year, an average of six US children will be killed by a school bus auto accident in which the child is the passenger.
 Although one is too many, this is a very small percentage of the 42 thousand auto accident fatalities that occur in the US each year and the 23.5 million bus riding students.

 While very few children are killed as passengers on school buses, these vehicles pose a serious risk to pedestrians and other vehicles, frequently due to drivers who are distracted or the children who might not engage in appropriate bus safety behavior.
 When a child walks out in front of a bus, the driver might not have enough time to stop.
 Following are some of the most important tips for students and drivers to keep in mind when it comes to school buses: